 - Greater cashflow visibility – Digital payments give business owners a granular overview of their income and expenditures, making it easier for them to make quick business decisions and plan for the future.

-- Faster service times – By reducing the time spent fumbling for change, research from Timetric reveals that digital payments help staff serve customers three times faster than cash transactions, on average.
-Not only does this result in more satisfied buyers, it also benefits business profit margins by upping customer turnaround.
+- Faster service times – By reducing the time spent fumbling for change, digital payments help staff serve customers faster than if they were using cash transactions.
+Not only does this result in more satisfied buyers, but it also benefits business profit margins by upping customer turnover.

 - Improved payment accessibility – Consumers aren’t using cash much anymore, with 41% of Americans claiming to have ditched all physical currency in 2024.
 Therefore, by offering basic digital payment methods, as well as more niche options like crypto payments and BNPN services, you’re able to make your business more accessible to larger segments of the population.